matn7/Google-Platform-Notes/flashcard/Microservices.md

 6. 'eureka.server.enable-self-preservation=true': By default self-preservation mode is enabled but if you need to disable it you can change it to 'false'.

-# Routing, cross-cutting concerns in microservices.
+# Routing, cross-cutting concerns in microservices. here

 **How do we maintain a single entrypoint into microservices network?**

 How do we build a single gatekeeper for all the inbound traffic to our microservices.
 This way the client doesn't need to keep track of the different services involved in a transaction, simplifying the client's logic.

 **How do we handle cross-cutting concerns?**

 In a distributed microservices architecture, how do we make sure to have a consistently enforced cross-cutting concerns like logging, auditing, tracing and security across multiple microservices.

 **How do we route based on custom requirements?**

 How to provide dynamic routing capabilities, which allows to define routing rules based on various criteria such as HTTP headers, request parameters etc. inside microservices network?

-These challenges in microservices can be solved using a Edge server.
+These challenges in microservices can be solved using an Edge server.

 In a scenario where multiple clients directly connect with various services, several challenges arise.
 For instance, clients must be aware of the URLs of all the services, and enforcing, common requirements such as security, auditing, logging, and